CSCfi/csc-user-guide/docs/apps/maestro.md

 your computer is in FUNET network, e.g. you're on the university or connected to it via VPN from home.

-### Standalone usage on Puhti-rhel8
+### Standalone usage on Puhti

 !!!
 Note
-     We mainly recommend using Puhti-rhel8 to run your Maestro jobs.
+     We mainly recommend using Puhti to run your Maestro jobs.
 If running on Mahti, you must ensure that your jobs are able to utilize full nodes (128 CPU cores).
 Preferably, run only Desmond MD simulations on GPUs because most other jobs do not scale.
 If in doubt, [contact us](/support/contact/).

-It is possible to run the heavy computations on Puhti-rhel8.
-To do that you need to [get a CSC account](../accounts/how-to-create-new-user-account.md) and apply for [access to Puhti-rhel8](../accounts/how-to-add-service-access-for-project.md).
-Before you start the actual workflow below, you need to set up your Maestro environment on Puhti-rhel8.
+It is possible to run the heavy computations on Puhti.
+To do that you need to [get a CSC account](../accounts/how-to-create-new-user-account.md) and apply for [access to Puhti](../accounts/how-to-add-service-access-for-project.md).
+Before you start the actual workflow below, you need to set up your Maestro environment on Puhti.

 These first four steps you only need to do once

-1. ssh to Puhti-rhel8
+1. ssh to Puhti
      * `ssh <your username>@puhti.csc.fi`
 2. `module load maestro`
      * Make sure you use the same version as on your local computer
 3. An error may appear on your screen.
 If it asks you to run a script to generate the hosts file, run it (copy paste it to the command line)
      * Now you have your own `schrodinger.hosts` file in your `$HOME` directory
-4. Copy the HOST descriptions from the `schrodinger.hosts` file on Puhti-rhel8 to your local hosts file on your computer
+4. Copy the HOST descriptions from the `schrodinger.hosts` file on Puhti to your local hosts file on your computer
      * Copy everything starting from `name: test` and paste it at the end of your local `schrodinger.hosts` file
      * This step may need administrator privileges

-For actual simulations we recommend using Puhti-rhel8 as follows:
+For actual simulations we recommend using Puhti as follows:

 1. Set up your simulations on your local computer
 2. Write the GUI generated input files on disk
-3. Copy them to Puhti-rhel8
+3. Copy them to Puhti
 4. Edit the script (`your-jobname.sh`) if needed
-5. Run the script on the Puhti-rhel8 command line to submit the jobs to the queuing system
+5. Run the script on the Puhti command line to submit the jobs to the queuing system
 6. Copy the results back for analysis

 The overall process is shown in the video below, and additional details and some diagnostics tips